tanweijun/InteractiveLec/README.md

 Interactive Lecture Environment or simply, ILE, is a webapp that allows a lecture to be more interesting through interaction.
 It stores file URLs, has an interactive chatbox which allows questions to be answered and has more features to come.

 ## Self-Hosting  (http://ile2015-988.appspot.com/)
 The webapp may be currently down due to the overquota issue as we have limited database quotas as a free user.
 You may want to host it yourself to alleviate this issue.
-Google App Engine's quota resets daily at 3pm.
+Google App Engine's quota resets daily at midnight Pacific time.
+(Refer to https://cloud.google.com/appengine/docs/quotas for information on Google App Engine quotas)

 ### Requirements
-Before you host the website, you must have the follwing installed:
+Before you host the website, you must have the following installed:
 - Google App Engine
 - Python
 - Jinja2